shubchat/bare_bone_food_sentiment_prediction/Readme.md

 ## Data used for ML model development

-The data that was used for development of this application was developed using the files train.txt & test.txt(In the repo for your benefit).
+The data that was used for development of this application was from the files train.txt & test.txt(In the repo for your benefit).
 - Training data(train.txt) contains 959 food reviews and with almost equal distribution of positive and negative sentiment
 - Test data(test.txt) contains 40 reviews which dont have a sentiment marked (We use this to check our development regualization on in the wild data points)